1. Introduction

 Travel angle variation graph of welder C and D

 Table 2 presents the mean and standard deviation of the work parameters of welders A to D. To assess whether they were within the normal range of work parameters, the mean values of the work parameters were calculated.
-Moreover, since variations in the welder’s work parameters impact the welding quality, the standard deviation was calculated to evaluate the variation in work parameters4).
+Moreover, since variations in the welder’s work parameters impact the welding quality, the standard deviation was calculated to evaluate the variation in work parameters

 Table 2